Registration and User Account

 You can ask for permission to entertain guests.
 But remember that guests are generally a source of worry to homeowners.
 Asking owners’ permission is good practice when home-sitting and is an obligation that should be scrupulously honored.

-Nomador will ask you to assess the quality of the home-sitting experience at the end of the stay.
-Home-sitters and home owners should fill in this assessment form carefully, as it’s important for the other party.
+Nomador will ask you to assess the quality of the experience at the end of the stay.
+House-sitters and home owners should fill in this assessment form carefully, as it’s important for the other party.
 Given that:

-- Common ground in lifestyle terms is important (otherwise, how can something as subjective as “cleanliness” be realistically assessed?)
+- Common ground in lifestyle terms is important (how can something as subjective as “cleanliness” be realistically assessed?)

 Nomador proposes a badge system when it comes to house-sitting feedback.
 As people get more experienced in house-sitting, they build up their profiles and express them symbolically (Perfect House-Keeper, Green Fingers, Pet Lover).
 Profiles such as these are easy to compare and contrast and avoid the need for making value judgments, which can be misleading.

-Written endorsements (free text descriptions) may also be delivered after a house-sit.
-Subscribers to Trust Option can display them on their profile
+Written recommendations (free text descriptions) may also be delivered after a house-sit.

 Of course, an unsatisfactory house-sitting experience can be reported to Nomador community moderators, who are able to investigate and take action.